kicaj29/aws/Kinesis/readme.md

 * Producers
   * security camera, body-worn camera, AWS DeepLens, smartphone camera, audio feeds, images, RADAR data, RTSP camera.
-  * One producer per video stream
+  * One producer per video stream (if you have 1000 cameras you will have a thousand video streams).
 * Video playback capability
 * Consumers
   * build you own (MXNet, Tensorflow)